-Badger Sunscreen is one of the best eco friendly sunscreens on the market, offering a sun protection factor of 30, and protection from both UVA and UVB rays.
-It’s 100% chemical free, contains 87% certified organic ingredients, and is hypoallergenic – making it safe for every member of the family, even little ones.
+Badger Sunscreen is one of the best eco-friendly sunscreens on the market.
+It offers an SPF of 30 and provides protection from both UVA and UVB rays.
+It’s 100% harsh chemical-free.
+What’s more, it contains 87% certified organic ingredients and is hypoallergenic.
+This makes it safe for every member of the family, even little ones.

 Green People SPF 30 Sunscreen